honeycrux/GigaChader/README.md

 For server side component, use `const auth = validateUser();`.
 For client side component, use `const auth = use(validateUser);`.

-Check for absence of a session using `if ("error" in auth)`.
+Check for absence of a session using the condition `"error" in auth`.
 Check user information using the `auth.user` object.

 ### Web Server: Interacting with the Backend (as a server action)
 To interact with the API provided by the backend or do something complicated, please create an action in `frontend/lib/actions/` and use it to tailor the result for the webpage.

-If you interact with the API, please use the [ts-rest client](https://ts-rest.com/docs/core/fetch) from `frontend/lib/actions/api-client.ts`.
+If you interact with the API, please use the [ts-rest client](https://ts-rest.com/docs/core/fetch) from `frontend/lib/apiClient.ts`.

 While running backend, you may infer the usage of API endpoints using the swagger docs on [http://localhost:3007/docs/](http://localhost:3007/docs/) or the contracts defined in `shared/contracts/`.